Reaching Consensus in the XRP Ledger

 We can also order transactions by deterministic rules.
 Because transactions are collections of digital information, it's trivial for a computer to sort them.

-However, if we could collect transactions into groups and agree on those groupings, we could sort the transactions within that group.
-That is, so long as every participant agrees on which transactions are to be processed as a unit, they can use deterministic rules to solve the double spend problem without any need for a central authority.
-The participants simply each sort the transactions and apply them in a deterministic way following the known rules.
+If we could collect transactions into groups and agree on those groupings, we could sort the transactions within that group.
+As long as every participant agrees on which transactions are to be processed as a unit, they can use deterministic rules to solve the double spend problem without any need for a central authority.
+The participants each sort the transactions and apply them in a deterministic way following the known rules.
 The XRP Ledger solves the double-spend problem in exactly this way.

 The XRP Ledger allows multiple conflicting transactions to be in the agreed group.
 The group of transactions is executed according to deterministic rules, so whichever transaction comes first according to the sorting rules succeeds and whichever conflicting transaction comes second fails.